DeathNet123/VRED_REPO/KPTI.md

 In the Intel processor, the MMU (Memory Management Unit) uses a register called CR3 (Control Register 3) to store the physical address of the page directory.
 When a process switches between user and kernel mode, the Linux kernel updates the value of the CR3 register to point to the appropriate page directory for the current mode.

 In Linux kernel, the page directory for each process is stored in a data structure called `mm_struct`.
-The `mm_struct` data structure contains a field called `pgd` that stores the virtual address of the page directory for the process.
+The `mm_struct` data structure contains a field called `pgd` that stores the physical address of the page directory for the process.

 >[!Note]
 >`task_struct` contains `mm_struct` so order is `task_struct->mm_struct->pgd`